graphql-java-generator/graphql-maven-plugin-project/README.md

     * It also contains an "error" query, which always returns an error.
 This allows you to check how to manage errors returned when executing a GraphQL query.
     * The server is packaged as a Spring Boot application
     * The GraphQL server exposes http
+* allGraphQLCases
+    * This project is a compilation of GraphQL capabilities ... that are managed by this plugin.
+Its main objective is for integration testing.
+    * The server is packaged as a Spring Boot application
+    * The GraphQL server exposes http
 *  Forum
     * The server is packaged as a Spring Boot application
     * The GraphQL server exposes http